Was I raped?

 Defining what happened and taking care of yourself are crucial parts of the healing process.
-Of course, the two may be related.
-To begin the healing process, you might try any number of the following actions:
+Only you can define the experience.
+To begin the healing process, you might employ some of these strategies:

-Give yourself space to sort things out away from your boyfriend.
-Choose and reach out to a trusted friend, family member, clergyperson, rape crisis advocate, counselor, or teacher/professor who can keep you company, listen to you, and lend support.
+- Find a safe, trusting environment.
+You might try to give yourself space to sort things out by distancing yourself physically from the situation.
+Additionally, you might find safety in a specific person such as a trusted friend, family member, clergyperson, or school staff member who can keep you company, listen to you, and lend support.

-Seeking medical attention is strongly recommended following a sexual assault, to address any risk for sexually transmitted infections (STIs) and pregnancy (for female survivors).
-[Emergency contraception (EC), for example, may be taken within 120 hours of unprotected, unanticipated intercourse to help prevent pregnancy.]
-Also, sexual assault that involves any form of penetration may result in injuries that are not immediately apparent, so medical attention is definitely encouraged.
-Furthermore, a health care provider can document injuries and/or collect any forensic evidence.
+- See a health care provider as soon as possible after the event.
+Seeking medical attention is strongly recommended following a sexual assault to address any risk for sexually transmitted infections (STIs) and potential pregnancy (for people with uteruses).
+For example, emergency contraception (EC) may be taken within 72-120 hours of unprotected, unanticipated intercourse to help prevent pregnancy.
+Sexual assault that involves any form of penetration may result in injuries that are not immediately apparent, so medical attention is encouraged.
+A health care provider can also document injuries and collect any forensic evidence.